Ndamukong Suh: 2010

-2011 season
+2011

-During the third quarter of the Lions' Thanksgiving game against the Green Bay Packers on November 24, 2011, Suh pushed Packers' offensive lineman Evan Dietrich-Smith's head into the ground three times, then stomped on his arm.
+During the third quarter of the Lions' Thanksgiving game against the Green Bay Packers, Suh pushed Packers' guard Evan Dietrich-Smith's head into the ground three times, then stomped on his arm.
 All of this took place after the whistle was blown.
 Suh was penalized for unnecessary roughness and ejected from the game.
 The resulting penalty gave the Packers an automatic first down.
 The Packers scored a touchdown two plays later, giving them a 14–0 lead and an eventual 27–15 victory.

 Initially, Suh denied stomping on Dietrich-Smith, saying he was only trying to get his balance back.
 However, on Friday morning, the Lions issued a statement calling Suh's actions "unacceptable".
-Within hours, Suh wrote on his Facebook page that he'd "made a mistake" a day before and intended to learn from it.
-Fox Sports NFL rules analyst and former vice president of officiating Mike Pereira said that based on his knowledge of league discipline, "the question won’t be if the NFL will suspend Suh, but when—and for how many games".
+Within hours, Suh wrote on his Facebook page that he "made a mistake" a day before and intended to learn from it.
+Fox Sports NFL rules analyst and former vice president of officiating Mike Pereira said that based on his knowledge of league discipline, "the question won't be if the NFL will suspend Suh, but when—and for how many games".
 He drew parallels between Suh's actions and those of Albert Haynesworth, who drew a five-game suspension—the longest suspension for an on-field incident in modern NFL history—for stomping on Andre Gurode's head in 2006.

 On November 29, the NFL suspended Suh for two games without pay which was $165,294 in lost wages.
 In announcing the decision, Roger Goodell noted that it was the fifth time Suh had been disciplined for on-field conduct.
 Suh appealed the decision, and the NFL held an expedited hearing before former Oakland Raiders coach Art Shell, so that a decision could be handed down before the Lions' next game, on December 4, against the New Orleans Saints.
 The appeal was turned down on December 2, forcing Suh to sit out the game against the Saints and the December 11 game against the Minnesota Vikings.

-Suh was named a Pro Bowl alternate for the NFC after the 2011 NFL season.
-He finished the 2011 season with four sacks, one pass defended, and 26 tackles.
-He was ranked 38th by his fellow players on the NFL Top 100 Players of 2012.
+Suh was named a Pro Bowl alternate for the NFC after the 2011 season.
+He finished his second professional season with four sacks, a pass deflection, and 26 tackles.
+Suh was ranked 38th by his fellow players on the NFL Top 100 Players of 2012.